Look through a microscope at the sperm of two healthy men – one older, one younger — and you won’t be able to tell much of a difference.

 But the fact remains that advances in research point to some concerning trends which could help men and women make healthier choices for themselves and for their families.
 And those discoveries can also help scientists possibly prevent and even treat problems beforehand at the genetic level, though that’s understood to be achievable some ways down the road.

-For now, though, the latest research suggests that the earlier some choices can be made – such as whether to preserve sperm and eggs for future viable use through cryogenic preservation — the greater the benefit.
+For now, though, the latest research suggests that the earlier some choices can be made – such as whether to preserve and freeze sperm and eggs for future viable use through cryogenic preservation — the greater the benefit.

 And it doesn’t take arriving at middle age to acquire that wisdom.